ranguard/www-leo-cuckoo-org/root/cv/index.md

 ### Skills

-I've limited this to more recent technologies but know a lot of others.
+I've limited this to more recent technologies!

 <table>
 	<tr>